 Educational Access NetworkIf you're only looking to take a few courses for personal or professional development, the Educational Access Network allows students to enroll in a selection of online courses while also having the option to connect to NMU's high-speed internet in your home or on campus.
 Learn More

-LTE and WiMAX are the next generation (4G) of wireless, with LTE being the most current of the similar wireless technologies.
-The LTE and WiMax networks have much broader access than the WiFi signal, meaning that you can connect to the NMU network from more places off campus than ever before.
-However, NMU LTE and WiMAX are not a replacement for the NMU WiFi network.
+LTE is the next generation (4G and 5G) of wireless.
+NMU's LTE network has a much broader access than it's WiFi network, meaning that you can connect to the NMU network from more places off campus than ever before.
+However, NMU LTE is not a replacement for the NMU WiFi network.
 Connecting to 802.11 agn or 802.11ac WiFi or to an orange wired gigabit data jack should always be your choice when you are on the Northern campus.
-LTE and WiMAX where available are alternatives when you are off campus.
+LTE where available is your alternative when you are off campus.

 Connecting to LTE

 - How to connect to LTE?
 Click here to go to the Academic Computing Web site and learn how to connect to the LTE network.

 - How to complete installation of LTE?
 Click here to go to the Academic Computing Web site, go to "Computing News" and select the NMU LTE Update link for your model of notebook

 - What to expect from LTE connection?
 This link brings you to a page with a detailed explanation of how to find LTE and what to expect when trying to use the LTE network.